Wave Front Sets of Reductive Lie Group Representations III: The Wave Front Set of an Induced Lie Group Representation

 \begin{theorem} Suppose $G$ is a real, linear algebraic group, suppose $H\subset G$ is a closed subgroup with Lie algebra $\mathfrak{h}$, and suppose $\tau$ is a finite dimensional, unitary representation of $H$.
 Assume the existence of a closed, real algebraic subgroup $H_1\subset G$ with Lie algebra $\mathfrak{h}$ and assume that the set of semisimple elements in $\mathfrak{h}$ is dense in $\mathfrak{h}$.
 If $\tau$ is a finite dimensional, unitary representation of $H$, then

 and

 \end{theorem} Observe that the hypotheses of Theorem \ref{thm:dense semisimple} hold whenever $H$ is a real, reductive algebraic group or a parabolic subgroup of a real, reductive algebraic group.
 However, the hypotheses fail when $H$ is a unipotent group.
 We want to emphasize that the assumption of dense semisimple elements is not only of technical nature in our proof, but that one cannot hope to prove the upper bounds on the wavefront sets without further assumptions.
 Already for the classical example of $G=\operatorname{SL}(2,\mathbb{R})$ and $H=N$ being the standard unipotent subgroup (thus not fulfilling the dense semisimple condition) one finds counterexamples to the equality $\operatorname{WF}(\operatorname{Ind}_H^G\tau)=\operatorname{Ind}_H^G\operatorname{WF}(\tau)$.
-A family of such counterexamples is presented in Section~\ref{sec:counterexamples} where we combine unpublished work of Harish-Chandra (later discovered independently by Wallach \cite{Wa92}) with Matumoto's work on the theory of Whittaker functionals for real, reductive algebraic groups \cite{Ma92}.
+A family of such counterexamples is presented in Section~\ref{sec:counterexamples} utilizing Matumoto's work on the theory of Whittaker functionals for real, reductive algebraic groups \cite{Ma92}.

 Next, we consider the case where $\tau$ is an arbitrary, unitary representation of $H$ and $X=G/H$ is compact.

 \begin{theorem} Suppose $G$ is a Lie group, $H\subset G$ is a closed subgroup, $X=G/H$ is a compact homogeneous space, and $\tau$ is a unitary representation of $H$.
 Then